Anastasia Sechina's team is a collaboration of journalists not tied to specific media. And they also have a project "Gribnitsa"

 "Not"

+"Why are you working with them then?"
 It is clear that we are working with the media not for the sake of money, but in order to gain access to the audience of these media.
 But such a format makes it impossible to form a loyal community around the "Fourth Sector" itself.
 The reader has read the text, he associates it with the media in which this text was published, and is unlikely to pay attention to the fact that somewhere else there is the signature "Fourth Sector".
 This is problem.
 This is also why we think about moving independently, as a separate project, and not just as a team.

 In your opinion, how realistic is it in Russia today to create an online publication that will earn only by subscription?